clysto/dot11/README.md

 ### `Decoder.decode`
 - Requires the internal buffer to already point to the legacy short training sequence.
 - Use this when the provided IQ slice is already aligned to the start of a frame or is only off by a few samples (for example when you trimmed the capture around a trigger).
-- Performs timing synchronization, channel estimation, and returns the decoded payload bytes as a `bytes` object.
+- Performs timing synchronization, channel estimation, and returns a `DecodeResult` with the PSDU plus modulation, CSI, CFO estimate, GI flag, and symbol count metadata.

 ### `Decoder.decode_next`
-- Runs the energy detector (`power_detector`) to locate each packet in a long capture, repositions the internal buffer, then calls `decode()` for you.
+- Runs the short-training-sequence detector to locate each packet in a long capture, repositions the internal buffer, then calls `decode()` for you.
-- Use this when the capture contains many frames or unknown gaps: the energy detector is what finds the start of each frame, so `decode_next()` is required in that situation.
+- Use this when the capture contains many frames or unknown gaps: the detector finds the start of each frame, so `decode_next()` is required in that situation.
 - If your IQ samples are already aligned (or nearly aligned) to a single frame, `decode()` is both simpler and faster, so skip `decode_next()` in that case.

+### `DecodeResult`
+The object returned by either API exposes:
+- `psdu`: payload bytes.
+- `modulation`: one of `BPSK`, `QPSK`, `16-QAM`, `64-QAM`, derived from the selected MCS.
+- `mcs_index`: integer value decoded from the SIGNAL/HT-SIG MCS bits (legacy indexes 0–7, HT indexes 0–7).
+- `ht`: `True` for HT packets, `False` for legacy 11a/g.
+- `short_gi`: whether the HT-SIG indicated short guard interval (legacy frames always `False`).
+- `n_data_symbols`, `rate_mbps`, `length_bytes`: framing stats straight from the signal field.
+- `csi`: complex64 array with the per-subcarrier channel estimate.
+- `freq_offset_hz`: combined coarse/fine CFO estimate applied during equalization.

 ## Example
 ```python